lim44104/STAY-HOME/README.md

 8. Allows user to  **know the statistic of all countries**.
 9. Allows user to  **know the number of deaths, recovered, and total cases**.
 10. Allows user to  **give feedbacks or suggestions** to improve the website by filling up the contact form.
-11. Allows user to get the **social media account of WHO** such as facebook, instagram, twitter and official website by clicking on the icon in footer.
+11. Allows user to get the **social media account of WHO** such as facebook, instagram, twitter , and the official website by clicking on the icon in footer.
 12. **Responsive Website** - The layout and photo will resize and change according to the users' screen size.
 13. **Collapsible Hamburger Mobile Menu**.
 14. **Validate Contact Form**